guitar19823/ollama-code-assistant/README.md

-# AI Assistant Extension for VS Code
+# Ollama Code Assistant for VS Code

-A powerful AI assistant extension for VS Code that integrates with Ollama to provide intelligent code assistance and natural language processing capabilities.
+A powerful AI code assistant for VS Code that integrates with Ollama to provide intelligent code assistance and natural language processing capabilities.

 ## Features